jquery/learn.jquery.com/page/jquery-ui/widget-factory/widget-method-invocation.md

 ### Instance Invocation

 Under the hoods, every instance of every widget is stored on the element using [`jQuery.data()`](http://api.jquery.com/jQuery.data/).
 To retrieve the instance object, call `jQuery.data()` using the widget's full name as the key.
-Let's look at each.
+This is shown below.

 ```
 var dialog = $( ".selector" ).data( "ui-dialog" );